Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: RDMFT and i -DMFT Basics

 In Eq.~\eqref{eq:Collins}, $\Sph$ is evaluated for the NONs $\{\ngsi\}$ of the ground-state 1RDM $\ggs$.
-We emphasize that $\Sph$ is not the entropy of the many-body state, but a quantity derived solely from the spectrum of the 1RDM.
+We emphasize that $\Sph$ is not the entropy of the many-body state, but a quantity derived solely from the spectrum of the 1RDM. {We note that $\Sph$ amounts exactly to the nonfreeness of the underlying many-body state that is well known in quantum information theory~\cite{Gottlieb2007Properties}.}

 This observation motivates approximating the correlation functional as